ahn1305/Piano-Tiles-Auto/Readme.md

 ```
 3. Go to https://www.agame.com/game/magic-piano-tiles and click on play button.

-4. The open cmd inside the project and run the Bot.py file:
+4. Then open cmd inside the project and run the Bot.py file:
 ```
 python .\Bot.py
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;Now there will be a 15 sec gap, during this time follow the 5th step
+&nbsp;&nbsp;&nbsp;&nbsp;Now there will be a 20 sec gap for the program to run, during this time follow the 5th step

-5. Go the website opened and click on ``` f11 ``` Button to enter full screen <br />
+5. Go the website you opened and click on ``` f11 ``` button to enter fullscreen <br />
 then press on the following button shown in the image below

 <img src = "Images/fullscrnbtn.png" height= "400" width="600" /> <br />